Gamer-friend/velocity-server/README.md

+> [!CAUTION]
+> Velocity for eaglercraft client 1.12.2 No longer supports direct proxies with the eeaglerXvelocity plugin.
+Using EaglerXserver will foward ports by default.

 ## Basically a velocity server
 WITH FULL SUPPORT CONTAINING [LIMBOAPI](https://github.com/Elytrium/LimboAPI) ,"An API which provides virtual servers features to Velocity" like mods.